ASFHyP3/hyp3-event-monitoring/README.md

 ## Testing
-The HyP3 API source contains test files in `tests/api/`.
+The HyP3 Event Monitoring source contains test files in `tests/`.
 To run them you need to do a bit of setup first.

-- Add hyp3-api and tests to python path
+- Add components to python path
 ```sh
 export PYTHONPATH="${PYTHONPATH}:`pwd`find_new/src:`pwd`api/src:`pwd`harvest_products/src"
 ```